Avichaurasia/NeuroIDBench/README.md

 4. Launch the python file run.py from terminal which has a main method and internally calls the automation script for benchmark.py

-## How to integrate researchers customized Twin neural network into the tool?
+## Evaluate your own Twin Neural Network

 Reserachers can also evaluate their own approach of Siamese Neural Network(SNN).
 This benchmarking tool faciliates the reserachers to write their own customized SNN method in a python file, store it locally